Argle/Argle/README.md

 - 👋 Hi, I’m Argle
 - 👀 I’m interested in Music, Movies and arts and crafts
-- 🌱 I’m currently learning Svelte
+- 🌱 I’m currently learning Svelte 5
-- 💞️ I’m looking to collaborate on ... nothing really.
+- 💞️ I’m looking to collaborate on:
+  - a Svelte component library for Svelte 5.
+Features:
+    - Full collection of components that match Windows/Max/Linux objects
+    - No reliance on outside components (like Tailwind)
+    - Typescripted
+    - ARIA compliance
+    - Responsive (duh)
+  - a software tool to do keyboard chording
+    - Using AutoHotkey
+    - AHK scripting language 2
+    - On the fly learning

 > You can only be young once, but you can be immature forever.